Paper Trading

 What happens if I run out of funds on my paper trading account?

-Your new paper trading account will have an initial balance of 0.3 BTC (or XBT, depending on the exchange) and 10,000 USDT (or USD, depending on the exchange).
+Your new spot paper trading account will have an initial balance of 0.1 BTC and 10,000 USDT (or USD, EUR, or another quote currency depending on the exchange).

 Everywhere in Altrady where a trading account can be selected, your Paper Trading Account can also be selected.

-My Positions
+- My Positions

-Trading Analytics
+- Trading Analytics

-Signal Bot
+- Signal Bot

 From the Markets widget, choose a market on the exchange where you have created your paper trading account.

-Then select your paper trading account from the Trading Accounts list (image below)
+Then select your paper trading account from the Trading Accounts list (image below).

 You will see the available balances for your paper trading account at the top of the Trading Widget.